jvanname/AESSpectralRadiusAttack.jl/README.md

 # AES spectral radii attacks in Julia

-This package uses artificial neural networks in Julia to compute an approximate eigenvalue that can be used to attempt to break the AES block cipher.
-The proposed break of the AES block cipher is a mathematical break and not simply a side-channel attack that exploits a faulty implementation.
+This package uses machine learning in Julia to compute an approximate eigenvector that can be used to attempt to break the AES block cipher.
+The proposed attack of the AES block cipher is a mathematical break and not simply a side-channel attack that exploits a faulty implementation.
+Since AES is a secure block cipher, neural networks do not seem to be effective at breaking the AES block cipher, but we can still use the LSRDR dimensionality reduction to get a precise measure of security for the AES block cipher.
 This package was forked from a package that simply implements the Advanced Encryption Standard (AES) cipher in Julia.